Qurqi/Bitcoin-Price-Regression-Model/Discussion.md

 NaN problem, allowing us to reduce model error by training more.

 GRU Hyperparameter discussion:

 Originally, my model consisted of three 50-node GRU layers, each with a corresponding 20% dropout layer, connected to a deep layer.
-These parameters Ire an arbitrary choice.
-I discovered that keras has a built-in hyperparameter optimizer called keras-tuner [13].
+These parameters were an arbitrary choice.
+I discovered that keras has a built-in hyperparameter optimizer called keras-tuner.
 I read the documentation on it and built a tuner that refined my layer count, node count, dropout percentage, and adam optimizer learning rate. my parameter space was:

 ● 90 < Num nodes < 200, with a step of 1

 ● 1E-4 < learning rate < 1E-2, no step parameter required

 ● 1 < Num layers < 4, with a step of 1

 ● 0.2 < Dropout value < 0.6, with a step of 0.05

-I used BayesianOptimization to do a search of my defined parameter space because it is a more efficient and “smart” algorithm than grid search and other alternatives [14].
+I used BayesianOptimization to do a search of my defined parameter space because it is a more efficient and “smart” algorithm than grid search and other alternatives.
 I began with a broad search in the range defined above and ran the optimizer multiple times, recording the parameter values of the highest scoring models each time.
-I used the recorded data to narrow my search space, and reduce my training time from 1 hmy, 21 minutes to 21 minutes.
-According to the tuner results 1 layer, 137 nodes, dropout of 0.34, and learning rate of approximately 1.1E-4 was optimal for hmyly prediction.
+I used the recorded data to narrow my search space, and reduce my training time from 1 hour, 21 minutes to 21 minutes.
+According to the tuner results 1 layer, 137 nodes, dropout of 0.34, and learning rate of approximately 1.1E-4 was optimal for hourly prediction.